-3. Governor's Honors Program (GHP).
-GHP is a four-week summer residential instructional program designed to provide intellectually gifted and artistically talented high school students challenging and enriching educational opportunities not usually available during the regular school year.
+- 3. Governor's Honors Program (GHP).
+GHP is a four-week summer residential instructional program designed to provide intellectually gifted and artistically talented high school students with challenging and enriching educational opportunities not usually available during the regular school year.
 Activities are designed to provide each participant with opportunities to acquire the skills, knowledge and attitudes to become independent, lifelong learners.
 Sophomores and juniors in Georgia's schools may be nominated by their teachers.
-Students are nominated in a specific instructional area in which their abilities, aptitudes and interests lie.
-Each school system is assigned a nomination quota based on the average daily attendance of its tenth and eleventh grades.
-The written evidence and the data gathered in the student interview/ audition are used to rank nominees and select finalists.
-The number of students selected in each instructional area is determined by the ratio of applicants in that area to the total number of applications received.

-4. STAR Program.
+Students are nominated in a specific instructional area in which their abilities, aptitudes and interests lie. - 4.
+STAR Program.
 The Student Teacher Achievement Recognition (STAR) program was created to focus public attention on Georgia's outstanding students and the teachers who have been most instrumental in their academic development.
 To obtain the STAR nomination, students must have the highest score in one sitting on the Scholastic Assessment Test (SAT) taken through the November test date of their senior year and be in the top 10 percent or top 10 students of their class.
-The student selected would then select the STAR teacher.
+The student selected would then select the STAR teacher. - 5.
+Scholarships.

-5. Scholarships.
 There are a number of different scholarships available for students.
 Start early and contact the financial aid office of the college(s) you are considering.
 Ask for information on the scholarships they offer.
 Apply for local scholarships through your employer, church, insurance companies and local organizations.
 Beware of deadlines and stay away from internet scholarship searches that charge a fee.
 Consult your counselor for assistance.